Yad Senapathy, PMP April 6, 2022

 Issue Tracker Template #3 - "Track project issues as they arise with this Excel template.
 Define priority of each issue, assign to key people on the team and check off when complete."

 Need a place to view all of the above with ease?
 A project management dashboard is a great way to stay on top of all of the moving pieces of a project with as little or as much detail as necessary.

 For the project manager, this dashboard can give you at-a-glance reports of tasks, issues, projections, actuals, risks, costs, budgets, and much much more.
 With it you can view graphs, timelines, and lists to make sure you always know what's going on in various areas of your project.

 It also enables your employees and team members to report to their manager quickly and efficiently, especially for those who may work remotely.

 This really is a helpful tool for any project manager, but especially for those of larger, more complex projects.
 It's also a good thing to have on hand when reporting status of a project to investors or clients, with easy to understand graphs and charts.

-- Dashboard Template #3 – This is great software for creating a customized dashboard.
-It is not ultimately free, but does include a free trial, so you can find out if it’s worth the cost for your project.
+Dashboard Template #2 - "You can create a project management dashboard in Smartsheet using Smartsheet Sights.
+Sights gives teams unprecedented visibility into work being done by surfacing data from underlying project sheets."
+Dashboard Template #3 - This is great software for creating a customized dashboard.
+It is not ultimately free, but does include a free trial, so you can find out if it's worth the cost for your project.